 While in the future, the Charmed Ones discover that Rodriguez is a warlock, even as they learn that magic is to be used to protect the innocent, not punish the guilty.
 Once they learn their lesson - and unlike the canon series, they won't forget it - they are transported back to their present just as each of them begins to feel the agony of the fire.
 There, when Rodriguez shows up to arrest them for some trumped-up charge, the Charmed Ones vanquish him.

 This is also when the Angel of Destiny shows up, telling the sisters that the trip to the alternate future was done so they'd realize just what they are in for.
 The sisters are given the option of keeping their powers or losing them and forgetting that they ever had them.
-They're told that this has happened with other sets of three sisters descended from Melinda Halliwell, including Melinda's three daughters and the three sisters from 'Pardon My Past'.
+They're told that this has happened with other sets of three sisters descended from Melinda Halliwell, including Melinda's three daughters and the three sisters from 'Pardon My Past', who were sisters, not cousins.
 But despite what happened in that alternate future, this set of Halliwell sisters agree that they're going to have to stick together through it all.
 All of their petty disagreements with each other are forgotten as they agree to continue to walk towards their destiny.

 Andy Trudeau [Ted King] takes Rodriguez's place as the inspector who works with the sisters, and reunites with his high school sweetheart.
 He is amazed by how much Phoebe has matured, while Phoebe is just as amazed to find out that her once just-as-wild boyfriend is now a San Francisco inspector.